mcp-team/mcp-starter-pack/guides/union_find.md

 ### Path Compression Optimization

-Path compression is a simple optimization technique that only works if we are computing multiple find queries.
+Path compression is a simple optimization technique that only works well if we are computing multiple find queries.

-It's goal is to make sure that all nodes will end up pointing to its' parent.
+Its goal is to make sure that all nodes will end up pointing to its' parent.

 The only thing we need to change is the find function.
 ``` python